elianamusser/exploration/doc/ErrorHandling.md

 for as many ints as should be in the input:
-	if it's a room #, ensure it's a positive integer or 0 if it's a distance, ensure it's a positive integer
+	if it's a room #, ensure it's a positive integer or 0 if it's a distance, ensure it's a positive integer for start room, i only want one int